Stock Counting Drones

 7/24 operation and the least 2x faster inventory taking

 Excessive workload and safety issues in inventory checks

 Considering warehouse management and inventory counting, the I4.0 revolution is just about to develop proper solutions.
 Most of the warehouses in the globe still use manual techniques for the inventory audit process.
 Hence, suffer from inefficient, risky, and costly procedures.
 Inspector Stock has been developed for “safer, faster but accurate” processes in the warehouses.
 Integrated processor and navigation core enable 2x faster checks without a physical or systematic change in facilities.
 Cycle counting, complete inventory audit, empty & full slot detection, and missing pallets are some features of Inspector Stock in warehouse management.

 Inspector Stock as a Warehouse Robot

-Working at height carries high-security risks for personnel, and it sometimes results in death in the facilities.
+Working at height carries safety risks for workers and sometimes results in accidents.

 Transforming The Warehouses

 Inspector Stock has been specially designed for minimum change in warehouses, physically or systematically.
 Specific barcodes or labels, additional QR codes, beacons, sensors, or cameras are not needed.
 Providing centimeter-level navigation precision using onboard sensors, high-resolution imaging camera, and illumination can detect the smallest features over the labels.
 Thus, without any other infrastructural investment, the drone counting system can be implemented and be ready for operation in a day.
 Steps of integration and the operation of the system are described below.

 i.
 Related with the warehouse layout and target area, autonomous drone charging pads are placed.

 ii.
 Electrical wirings and other safety features are correctly set up according to its “installing instructions”.